 If you are interested in learning more about some underlying causes that can contribute to drug abuse and addiction, read on.
 This information may help you or it may help you help someone else down the road.

 Many people recognize that addiction often runs in families.
 The reasons for this factor are two-fold.
 On one hand, many doctors and addiction professionals believe that to some extent, addiction is genetic.
-On the other hand, children of individuals addicted to drugs or alcohol may be more likely to drink and use drugs simply because they have watched their parents use time and time again.
+On the other hand, children of individuals addicted to drugs or alcohol may be more likely to drink and use drugs simply because they have watched their parents use them time and time again.

 However, there are plenty of people out there with parents who suffered from addiction who don’t end up becoming addicted themselves.
 There have been a number of studies about the genetics of addiction and while experts agree that genes do play a part in the development of addictions, how much they play a part is still in question.